hys-neko-lab/handmade-webbrowser/README.md

 # handmade-webbrowser
-The minimal handmade web browser for sample.
+The minimal handmade web browser for example.